webforj/webforj-docs/docs/advanced_topics/interval.md

 3. **Live Data**: Refresh data on your app, such as stock prices, news feeds, or weather updates, on each Interval to keep the data current.

 ## Managing Interval States: Starting, Stopping, and Restart
- use the start() method to initiate it.
-To halt the Interval, employ the stop() method.
-The restart() method can be used to restart the Interval.

 An Interval requires manual activation; use the `start()` method to initiate it.
 To stop an Interval, use the `stop()` method.
 The `restart()` method can be used to restart the Interval.

 ## Adjusting the Interval Delay